 Hours is a user-friendly time tracking instrument.
 In addition to multiple simultaneous timers for your current tasks it generates productivity reports.
 Easily adjust your timeline by dragging the start or end time of a time block.
 Whereas the Hours app is tailor-made for Apple devices with macOS, iOS, iPadOS, and watchOS onboard, you can also add it to Chrome, Safari, or Firefox on any operating system.

 Handy color-coding options help you visualize your projects and specific tasks.
 Hours generates detailed reports in PDF or CSV formats ready to email to your clients.
 Customizable invoicing is a recent addition to the app.
 Another cool feature: Make quick adjustments to your timeline by dragging time blocks, so they reflect the start and end times more accurately.
+(Check out some examples of great time blocking apps!)

 You can get basic time tracking features with the Hours Personal free app on your Apple device.
 It spans a running list of timers, syncing across multiple devices, automatic data backups, and FAQ support.
 Note:But Iit doesn’tdoes not provide you with web access.